-Quite a useful operator is WITH that let’s you name a subquery result for later use in your main query.
+Quite a useful construct is WITH.
+This lets you name a subquery result for later use in your main query.
 Thus the queries are much easier to understand.

 It may also let you override a catastrophic query plan:

 WITH withrvs AS (SELECT TOP 200 ra, dec, source_id, a.radial_velocity, b.rv as raverv FROM gaia.dr3lite AS a JOIN rave.main AS b ON ( DISTANCE(a.ra, a.dec, b.raj2000, b.dej2000) < 1/3600.))
 SELECT * FROM gdr3spec.spectra JOIN withrvs USING (source_id)